cgwire/kitsu/docs/getting-started-production/README.md

 ## Simplify the global page

-You may need to reduce a task type column on a global page.
+You may need to reduce a task type column in a global page.
 For example, you may be only interrested in layout and animation but not so much about the shipment for the client.

 Next to each task type name, you can click on the arrow ![Arrow](../img/getting-started/arrow.png) to unfold a submenu.